CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 | :---------: | :---------: |  :---------: |
 | ![D-Wave Embeddings](./resources/task3-2-dwave-graph.png) | ![D-Wave Embeddings](./resources/task3-2-dwave-embeddings.png) | ![D-Wave Energy Samples](./resources/task3-2-dwave-energy-spectrum.png) |

-**Again, we note that the above section is not correct.
-We believe that we simply have the wrong hamiltonian for the problem.**

 <a name="toc6"></a>

 ## Finding Non-Redundant Protein Sequences